-President Barack Obama has accomplished things that most people can only dream about.
+President Barack Obama has accomplished things that most people can only dream of.
 As you likely know, he has been elected to the United States presidency for two terms.
 He is also a bestselling author and philanthropist.

-Barack Obama came from humble beginnings and was able to rise up to be one of the most powerful men in the world.
+Barack Obama came from humble beginnings and was able to rise up to be one of the most powerful people in the world.
 Which is one of the reasons that everyone can receive inspiration and wisdom from Barack Obama quotes.

 Barack Obama lived in Hawaii with his mom.
-During his youth Barack Obama played basketball and took his studies seriously.
+During his youth, Barack Obama played basketball and took his studies seriously.
 Due to his intelligence and hard work he achieved a full scholarship to Harvard University.
 After graduating from college at the top of his class, Obama became a journalist in New York City.

 President Obama recognized that he could become a successful journalist if he worked his way up the ladder.
 He was a skilled writer and a hard worker.
 However, Barack Obama had different ambitions.
 He knew that he could make a difference through politics.